 And The attribute can have one or two arguments.
 The compilation fails if you specify true as the second argument.

 Summary.
-Obsolete is useful for versioning.
+Obsolete is useful for version updates.
 If you have developed a new control flow and a certain method is no longer wanted, you can decorate it with the Obsolete attribute.

 Final notes.
 Once you have added Obsolete, you can correct warnings or errors as you go along.
 In larger projects this can help coordinate the methods different programmers employ.